ThomasMiz/ansible-demo/README.md

         state: reloaded
 ```

-This playbook installs `nginx` on the target nodes, then deletes the default configuration file, then copies the correct configuration file and finaly cretes the symbolic link to enable the new configuration.
+This playbook installs `nginx` on the target nodes, then deletes the default configuration file, then copies the correct configuration file and finally cretes the symbolic link to enable the new configuration.
 The handlers are in charge of starting and reloading the `nginx` service.

 #### Firewall configuration

-All the target nodes start an UFW firewall that denies everithing by default, all the target nodes allow ssh connections from the ansible manager node (ansible-container) and from the semaphore node (semaphore-container).
-The IPs of this last two node are fixed an known.
+All the target nodes start an UFW firewall that denies everything by default, all the target nodes allow SSH connections from the Ansible manager node (`ansible-container`) and from the Semaphore node (`semaphore-container`).
+The IPs of these last two node are fixed and known.

 ```yml
  - name: Start UFW service